justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code is also much cleaner and concise.

-### Tip #3

-✋ Try to avoid complex if-else statements for null checks like in the following:
+### Try to avoid complex if-else statements for null checks like in the following:

 ```
 if (something != null)